jenca-adam/awiki/pages/jencova2007howsharp/page.md

-title: jencova2007howsharpare
+title: jencova2007howsharp
 ---

 ## Reference

-A. Jencova, S. Pulmannova,How sharp are PV measures?,arXiv preprint math-ph/0701031, Jan 2007,
+Jenčová, A., and S. Pulmannová.
+"How sharp are PV measures?"
+Reports on Mathematical Physics 2.59 (2007): 257-266.

 ## Abstract

   Properties of sharp observables (normalized PV measures) in relation to smearing by a Markov kernel are studied.
 It is shown that for a sharp observable $P$ defined on a standard Borel space, and an arbitrary observable